Gucci x Oscars 2024 — Homage to Heritage (with Lily Gladstone) | Making-Of Film | Cinematography by Vitaly Kazanin

 - Camera A: Sony VENICE 2 — Full Frame Open Gate 8K

-- Main lens: Vintage 32–85mm zoom (to keep the zoom-driven, constantly moving language without sacrificing depth and texture)
+- Main lens: Vintage 32–85mm zoom (zoom-driven language with texture and depth)

-- Camera B: Sony FX3 (macro details and quick dolly/slider rig shots to save time on set)
+- Camera B: Sony FX3 (macro details + fast rig shots for time-saving)

-- Color matching: FX3 matched seamlessly to VENICE 2 thanks to a compatible color pipeline and disciplined exposure/white balance control
+- Color matching: FX3 matched to VENICE 2 via disciplined exposure / WB and a consistent color pipeline

-- Framing requirement: Dual delivery in vertical + horizontal, shot with protected composition and format-aware coverage
+- Framing requirement: Dual delivery (vertical + horizontal) with protected composition and format-aware coverage

-- Approach: Documentary agility + crafted interview setups; movement-driven coverage alternating with static, graphic frames
+- Approach: Documentary agility + crafted interviews; movement-driven coverage alternating with static, graphic frames